Conference Notes

 Another reason for joy is that we are justified by His blood, which is completely sufficient to take every sin away.
 His blood also removes us from all condemnation and even from the wrath to come (v.
 9).

-His death is emphasized as the remedy for all the distance between us and God (Romans 5:6,8,10).
+His death is emphasized as the remedy for all the distance between us and God (Romans 5:6,8,10). - We were weak, but Christ died. - We were sinners, but Christ died. - We were enemies, but Christ died.

 Perhaps the first reference to joy in the Bible is in Exodus 18:8-9, when Moses' father-in-law rejoiced for all the Lord's goodness to Israel in delivering them from Egypt.
 Moses also described the hardships on the way, and that links with this next aspect of joy.
 Our ongoing relationship with the Lord provides a daily appreciation of joy.